rescript-lang/rescript-compiler/CONTRIBUTING.md

 ### B. Devcontainer

-The repository additionally provides [development container](https://containers.dev/) definition that can be used with [VSCode's Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) - use it to get stable development environment.
+As an alternative to the manual installation, the repository provides a [development container](https://containers.dev/) definition that can be used with [VS Code's Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+Use this to get a stable development environment without having to install anything locally other than VS Code and Docker.

 Run the `Dev Containers: Rebuild and Reopen in Container` action to get started.